-- The Disability Services Center is responsible for the hiring and payment of sign language interpreting services for eligible RIC students for RIC courses that result in college credit and/or course-related academic activities.
-The host of any other Rhode Island College sponsored event, which is not directly related to RIC courses resulting in college credit and course-related academic activities (e.g. entertainment, workshops, orientations, meetings, social events, administrative interviews/appointments, productions, invited lectures, etc.) and/or that is not for a RIC student, is responsible for providing sign language interpreters (hiring and payment) for the event. - Students needing Sign Language Interpreter services for courses should request accommodations from the Disability Services Center as soon as possible but no less than two weeks before the beginning of the semester. - If an interpreter cannot be found, the student may need to drop the course or the Disability Services Office may offer the use of CART (Computer Aided Real-time Transcription) as an accommodation. - At the first student/interpreter meeting, students and interpreters should exchange email addresses and/or telephone numbers for notification of an emergency resulting in an inability to attend class. - Before the first class, the Disability Services Center will notify professor(s) that the student will be using an interpreter and send guidelines to help professors understand the needs of a student who is deaf or hard of hearing. - Students are expected to fulfill their responsibilities: to attend class and be on time, and notify the Disability Services Office and the interpreter if they will be late or cannot attend class. - After two unexcused student absences (without notification), the sign language interpreter services will be suspended until the student meets with the Disability Services Center to review the use/misuse of the service. - Students should notify the Disability Services Center immediately if a scheduled interpreter does not attend the class and does not send a substitute.
+- The Disability Services Center is responsible for the hiring and payment of sign language interpreting services for eligible enrolled RIC students only for RIC credit bearing courses and academic activities required by such courses. - The host of any other Rhode Island College sponsored event, which is not directly related to an enrolled RIC student in a RIC credit-bearing course or course-related academic activity (e.g. entertainment, workshops, trainings, professional development, continuing education courses, orientations, meetings, social events, administrative interviews/appointments, productions, invited lectures, etc.) is responsible for providing sign language interpreters (arranging, hiring, and payment) for the event. - Students needing Sign Language Interpreter services for RIC courses should request accommodations from the Disability Services Center as soon as possible but no less than two weeks before the beginning of the semester. - If an interpreter cannot be found, the student may need to drop the course or the Disability Services Office may offer the use of CART (Computer Aided Real-time Transcription) as an accommodation. - At the first student/interpreter meeting, students and interpreters should exchange email addresses and/or telephone numbers for notification of an emergency resulting in an inability to attend class. - Before the first class, the Disability Services Center will notify professor(s) that the student will be using an interpreter and send guidelines to help professors understand the needs of a student who is deaf or hard of hearing. - Students are expected to fulfill their responsibilities: to attend class and be on time, and notify the Disability Services Office and the interpreter if they will be late or cannot attend class. - After two unexcused student absences (without notification), the sign language interpreter services will be suspended until the student meets with the Disability Services Center to review the use/misuse of the service. - Students should notify the Disability Services Center immediately if a scheduled interpreter does not attend the class and does not send a substitute.